 U.S.ENGLISH, Inc. is the nation's oldest, largest citizens' action group dedicated to preserving the unifying role of the English language in the United States.
 Founded in 1983 by the late Senator S.I.
-Hayakawa, an immigrant himself, U.S. English now has 1.8 million members nationwide.
+Hayakawa, an immigrant himself, U.S. English now has over 2 million members nationwide.

 Mauro E. Mujica, an architect and international businessman as well as an immigrant from Chile, has been the Chairman/CEO of U.S.ENGLISH Inc. since 1993 and prior to that, served on the Board of Directors beginning in 1992.
 Because of his commitment to keeping this nation unified through a common language and his own experience as an immigrant, Mr. Mujica has succeeded in making U.S.ENGLISH Inc. one of the fastest-growing interest groups in the country.